 Monday – Friday

 After hours emergency call outs are initiated by calling the Central Dispatch center at 911.

 Fax: (812) 435-2396

-Two investigators are assigned to investigate and follow up on incidents of family violence involving both juveniles and adults.
+Two investigators are assigned to investigate and follow up on incidents of Domestic violence involving both juveniles and adults.
 The unit meets with representatives from the prosecutor’s office, Child Protective Service (CPS) and advocates of various community organizations in order to foster cooperation between agencies when investigating crimes and providing referral services.